-We recommend that this philosophy, as well as your personal coaching philosophy, is emphasized to your parents before the season starts.
+We recommend that this philosophy, as well as your own personal coaching philosophy, be emphasized to your parents before the season starts.
 A team meeting before your first practice session will help ensure that your team parents understand the goals for the season as well as the philosophy of the club.

-For those who may have coached in the U9-U10 ages, players at the U11-U12 ages are definitely different.
-They are getting much stronger and able physically, and their ability to understand complex concepts, deduct and think ahead is drastically increased.
+For those who may have coached in the U4-U8 ages, players at the U9-U10 ages are very different.
+They are more capable of learning soccer specific techniques, both physically and mentally, though they still see the game of soccer as something that should always be FUN!
 Please be sure and note the important differences between these age ranges as you read through this handbook.